MaspTestTeam/TestAutomation/README.md

 ![ENV location](/assets/env_location.PNG)
 3. To check selenium and the chromedriver are in sync you can first run a test script -> ChromeDriverTest.Java.
 This is located in src/main/java/Prereqs.
 ![Test Script](assets/test_script_location.PNG)
+4. If the script does not run and Chrome cant load the page, remember to turn off service Status in Zscaler (found in your desktop tray).
+Use 'HMRC sit enviro' as the reason.

 ## Using the scripts